BloxdioCannoli/CannoliCodes/README.md

 This repo includes codes from my videos after November 15, 2025.
 For my older released codes, please see the descriptions or pinned comments of my older videos.

 # Attribution
+> [!IMPORTANT]
+> The attribution level required is marked above each code.

 > [!NOTE]
 > For all information, please read [`LISCENSE.md`](https://github.com/BloxdioCannoli/CannoliCodes/blob/main/LICENSE.md).
 This table is only a summary.